THE VOICE Singer Sues Hollywood Manager Over Sexual Abuse Claims

 Pruitt had disclosed in a Facebook post in December that she had been molested as a teenager, but she did not identify the abuser at the time.

 “At fifteen, this person had brainwashed me into thinking that the things that were happening were ‘natural’ and ‘okay,’” she wrote.
 “While I will spare you any of the mind-piercing details, I can honestly and unfortunately say that this man sexually abused me for almost two years of my life.
 I am a victim of child molestation because of him.”

 In her statement, Pruitt said she hoped that as a result of the complaint, Disney and Hollywood Records would “spend their time and money on putting safeguards in place in order to protect the minors the are employing.”

 Fox News followed up with Pruitt’s story after she filed the suit, “When asked if she would be addressing her alleged abuser in her forthcoming book “Abuse Anonymous,” Pruitt confirmed she would be delving into the details surrounding her abuse “a thousand percent.”

 Sadly, Pruitt’s story shows that there is so much brokenness in the world and the Entertainment Industry.
 Please continue to pray for this situation and the brokenness present in our world.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!